 Our Best Tailgating Recipes to Enjoy on Game Day

 Whether or not you're a sports fan, tailgates are a fun way to gather with family and friends.
-But with limited cooking equipment and cooling temperatures, preparing a meal during a tailgate can be a challenge.
+And while COVID-19 has changed the way football season looks this year, there are still ways to enjoy tailgating.
+Something as simple as gathering your quarantine family and cooking these delicious recipes in your front yard will make kickoff feel extra special.
+With a traditional tailgate, limited cooking equipment and cooling temperatures can make preparing an outdoor meal on game day a challenge.
 Plus, you want to enjoy the game and the company rather than stress over what needs to be prepped.
-We're helping you take the stress out of putting together a game plan by sharing our favorite recipes for tailgate-worthy appetizers, mains, sides, and desserts.
+When you're tailgating at home, the pressure is off—anything else you might need is just steps away.
+And we're further helping you eliminate the stress out of putting together a game plan by sharing recipes for tailgate-worthy appetizers, mains, sides, snacks, and desserts that are as delicious in your own home as they are at the stadium.
 Make one (or more!) of these recipes and you're guaranteed to score big when it's time to serve.

-Making as much food as possible ahead of time is the best way to ensure you have the chance to sit back and (mostly) relax.
-All of the dip recipes here can be made in advance and stored in airtight containers for easy transporting (and you can serve them in the same no-fuss container, too!).
-Be sure to marinate meat a few hours—or even a day—ahead of time so that all that's left to do at the game is grill them.
+Making as much food as possible ahead of time is the best way to ensure you have time to sit back and (mostly) relax ahead of or during the game.
+All of the dip recipes here can be made in advance and stored in airtight containers.
+Be sure to marinate meat a few hours—or even a day—ahead of time so that all that's left to do at game time is grill them.

-Though tailgates are all about hot dogs with all the fixings, burgers, pigs in blankets, and barbecued meats, there are tasty vegetarian tailgating recipes, too.
+Though tailgates are all about burgers (like our Classic Burger-Joint Cheeseburger, pictured here), hot dogs with all the fixings, pigs in blankets, and barbecued meats, there are tasty vegetarian tailgating recipes, too.
 Guacamole, of course, but also our creamy broccoli-spinach dip, which is a delicious meat-free option that uses airy ricotta cheese for a base.
-And if you're wondering whether or not to make a double batch of salsa, our classic style featuring roasted tomatoes goes fast, so don't be shy.
+And if you're wondering whether or not to make a double batch of salsa, our classic style featuring roasted tomatoes goes fast, even with a small gathering—so don't be shy.

 Smoky Baby Back Ribs